-Better Uptime is a tool that offers availability monitoring, incident management, and status pages in one product.
+Better Stack is a tool that offers availability monitoring, incident management, and status pages in one product.

 Synthetic monitoring options includes basic uptime and keyword checks, as well as SSL, ping, port, and DNS checks.

-Better Uptime alerts have screenshots, responses, and incident timelines for better debugging.
+Better Stack alerts have screenshots, responses, and incident timelines for better debugging.